-Hand rearing cockatiels is no easy task, but there are times when you will need to rear neglected chicks to ensure their survival, or simply to fetch a higher price when you sell them at a later stage.
+Hand rearing baby cockatiels is no easy task, but there are times when you will need to rear neglected chicks to ensure their survival, or simply to fetch a higher price when you sell them at a later stage.
 Hand reared cockatiels will sell for a higher price, as they are already tamed.

-If you notice that one of the chicks seems to be falling behind its nest mates, you can provide it with supplementary food in order to ensure its survival.
-Feeding should take place once in the morning and then again in the evening.
-Reduce the time that the chick is away from the nesting box by preparing the food before removing the chick.
+If you notice that one of the chicks seems to be falling behind its nestmates, you can provide it with supplementary food in order to ensure its survival.

 Checking the bird’s crop at the base of the neck will tell you whether the chick has eaten or not.
 If the crop is slack, the chick is hungry, and if it is whiter in color than the surrounding skin, then it is full.
 Feed the chick until the crop appears quite full, but mustn’t look as though it is going to burst.